dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

 image of the metaphysical and radiating its essence to us.
 - (...what exactly did i mean by this?)

-a physical manisfestation of the self-similar reflection of the metaphysical. (i.e. CPU's are basically a reflection of logic from metaphysical structures into physical)

 if there are ways of "traveling" between different universes in the metaverse, then how are they linked together such that the inviolable